 Zoning violation penalties.
-Increases the maximum fine for misdemeanor conviction of a zoning violation from \$1,000 to \$2,500.
-Also increases the fine for failure to remove or abate the zoning violation after conviction from \$1,500 to \$2,500 for succeeding 10-day periods.
-01/17/18 House: Assigned CC & T sub: Subcommittee #2 City Position: Support HB 718 Hate crimes; criminal acts against persons because of gender, etc. Patrons: Plum, Adams, D.M., Boysko, Krizek, Levine, Rasoul, Simon and Watts Summary as introduced: Hate crimes; gender, sexual orientation, gender identity, or disability; penalty.
+Increases the maximum fine for misdemeanor conviction of a zoning violation from \$1,000 to \$2,000.
+The bill also increases the maximum fine for failure to remove or abate the zoning violation after conviction from \$1,500 to \$2,000 for succeeding 10-day periods.
+02/05/18 House: Passed House (52-Y 47-N) 02/06/18 Senate: Referred to Committee on Local Government Notes: City Position: Support HB 718 Hate crimes; criminal acts against persons because of gender, etc. Patrons: Plum, Adams, D.M., Boysko, Gooditis, Hope, Krizek, Levine, Rasoul, Simon, Turpin and Watts Summary as introduced:

+Hate crimes; gender, sexual orientation, gender identity, or disability; penalty.
 Adds disability, gender, gender identity, and sexual orientation to the categories of victims whose intentional selection for a hate crime involving assault, assault and battery, or trespass for the purpose of damaging another's property results in a higher criminal penalty for the offense.
 The bill also adds disability, gender, gender identity, and sexual orientation status to the categories of hate crimes that are to be reported to the central repository of information regarding hate crimes maintained by the Virginia State Police.
 The bill also provides that a person who is subjected to acts of vandalism to his real or personal property, where such vandalism is motived by disability, gender, gender identity, and sexual orientation, may bring a civil action to recover his damages.
 The bill also provides that no provider or user of an interactive computer service on the Internet shall be liable for any action voluntarily taken by it in good faith to restrict access to material that the provider or user considers to be intended to incite hatred on the basis of disability, gender, gender identity, sexual orientation.
-01/09/18 House: Referred to Committee for Courts of Justice City Position: Support HB 741 Human Rights, Virginia Division of; informal determinations inadmissible in civil action.
+01/26/18 House: Subcommittee recommends passing by indefinitely (4-Y 3-N) Notes: City Position: Support HB 720 Firearms; purchase or transport, simple assault hate crime.
+Patrons: Plum, Bagby, Boysko, Hope, Kory, Levine, Simon and Tyler Summary as introduced: Purchase and transport of firearms; simple assault hate crime.
+Prohibits persons convicted of simple assault or assault and battery when the victim was selected because of his race, religious conviction, color, or national origin from purchasing or transporting a firearm for five years following such conviction.
+01/26/18 House: Subcommittee recommends passing by indefinitely (4-Y 3-N) Notes: City Position: Support HB 741 Human Rights, Virginia Division of; informal determinations inadmissible in civil action.
 Patron: Leftwich Summary as introduced:

 Virginia Division of Human Rights; informal determinations inadmissible in civil action.
 Provides that any informal determination made by the Virginia Division of Human Rights, prior to a public hearing held pursuant to § 2.2-520, as a result of an investigation or conciliation process involving an alleged unlawful discriminatory practice shall not be discoverable or admissible in evidence in any civil action.

-01/09/18 House: Referred to Committee on General Laws City Position: Oppose HB 767 Elections; precincts not to be changed between certain dates.
-Patron: Jones, S.C.
+Notes: City Position: Oppose

+HB 757 Sex offenders in emergency shelters; notification registration.

+Patrons: Leftwich and Hayes

+Summary as introduced: